userjack6880/mailgen/README.md

 # Latest Changes

-## 0-β1
+## 1-β1

-- First official release.
-Mostly feature complete.
+- Conformed versioning to new standard.